Have you ever thought Is Eggplant a Vegetable or Fruit? Or is it a berry? Clear your doubts and find out the answer in the article!

 - Eggplants are a good source of iron and copper that helps in combating anemia, fatigue, migraine, and weakness.

 - They contain folate, and it has been recommended for pregnant women take an adequate amount of folic acid for the brain development of the child.

 - The antioxidants and Phenolics in eggplants may lower the chances of heart disease.

 - Including eggplants in your diet may help you in controlling blood sugar, as they contain a good quantity of fiber that work on slowing down the digestion process.

 - Also, eggplants are low in calories and rich in fiber; hence they can assist you in your weight loss journey.

-- According to a study, it contains a compound solasodine rhamnosyl glycosides (SRGs), that supports in cancer treatment.
+- According to a study, it contains a compound, solasodine rhamnosyl glycosides (SRGs), that support cancer treatment.